Cameron Bridge railway station

-Cameron Bridge railway station served the village of Cameron Bridge, Fife, Scotland from 1854 to the 1990s on the Fife Coast Railway.
+Cameron Bridge railway station serves the village of Cameron Bridge, Fife, Scotland.
+The station is on the Levenmouth rail link branch of the Fife Circle Line.
+It also serves Windygates, Buckhaven and Methil.

-The line and station are scheduled to be reopened by 2024 as part of the Levenmouth rail link, a £70 million project funded by the Scottish Government.
-The reopened station will be situated to the east of the original station and will have two platforms.
+The present station was opened on 2 June 2024 as part of the Levenmouth rail link, a £116 million project funded by the Scottish Government.
+The new station is situated to the east of where the original station stood, on the other side of the main A915 road, and has two platforms.

 History

 Original station

-The station opened on 10 August 1854 by the Leven Railway.
-It was situated near Cameron Bridge Distillery, for which there were many sidings, and to the east of the level crossing on the road to Kirkcaldy and Cupar.
+The station was opened on 10 August 1854 by the Leven Railway.
+It was situated near Cameronbridge Distillery, for which there were many sidings, and to the east of a level crossing on the road to Kirkcaldy and Cupar.
 The Muiredge Branch to the south also served a few collieries and Muiredge Goods.
 The station closed to passengers on 6 October 1969 but the distillery sidings operated until the 1990s.
+The remains of the station were demolished in 2022 as part of works to reopen the line.